portworx/px-docs/scheduler/kubernetes/upgrade.md

 * TOC
 {:toc}

-This guide walks through updating Portworx deployed as a DaemonSet in a Kubernetes cluster.
+This guide walks through upgrading Portworx deployed as a DaemonSet in a Kubernetes cluster.

 In the current version, Portworx recommends following an update strategy of 'OnDelete'.
 With 'OnDelete' update strategy, after you update a DaemonSet template, new DaemonSet pods will only be created when you manually delete old DaemonSet pods.
-Doing so gives end users more control on when they are ready to update Portworx on a particular node.
+Doing so gives end users more control on when they are ready to upgrade Portworx on a particular node.

 Users are expected to migrate application pods using Portworx volumes to another node before deleting the old Portworx pod.

-Follow the below sequence to update Portworx in your cluster.
+Follow the below sequence to upgrade Portworx in your cluster.

 ### 1. Ensure that the DaemonSet update strategy is "OnDelete"